antmicro/gmsl-deserializer/README.md

 ## Overview

-This project contains open hardware design files for the Antmicro GMSL Deserializer Board, capable of translating up to 4 GMSL signals into 2x 4-lane MIPI CSI-2 interface.
-The board is designed to connect to a baseboard, eg [Jetson Orin Baseboard](https://github.com/antmicro/jetson-orin-baseboard), via 50pin Antmicro Dual Camera interface.
+This project contains open hardware design files for the Antmicro GMSL Deserializer Board, capable of translating up to 4 GMSL signals into 2x 4-lane MIPI CSI-2 interfaces.
+The board is designed to connect to a baseboard, e.g. [Jetson Orin Baseboard](https://github.com/antmicro/jetson-orin-baseboard), via a 50-pin Antmicro Dual Camera interface.

 The design files were prepared in KiCad 6.x.